 - 2.4.1 Each application will be assessed on its individual merits.
-When assessing applications, the following considerations will be made: - All applications are only intended as short term assistance and awards will not extend beyond the current financial year, and should not be considered as a way of reducing Council Tax liability indefinitely - Discretionary reductions or remission will be the exception and not the rule - Council Tax discretionary reductions will not be awarded for any reason other than to reduce Council Tax liability - Discretionary reductions are not to be granted in order to prevent recovery action being instigated by the Council or to stop bankruptcy proceedings commenced by the Council or any other body - The applicant must detail the reasons for the application, explaining the specific circumstances and any hardship being experienced
+When assessing applications, the following considerations will be made: - All applications are only intended as short-term assistance and awards will not extend beyond the current financial year and should not be considered as a way of reducing Council Tax liability indefinitely. - Reductions-or remission will be the exception and not the rule. - Council Tax discretionary reductions will not be awarded for any reason other than to reduce Council Tax liability. - Reductions-are not to be granted in order to prevent recovery action being instigated by the Council or to stop bankruptcy proceedings commenced by the Council or any other body. - The applicant must detail the reasons for the application, explaining the specific circumstances and any hardship being experienced.

 - There must be evidence of hardship or personal circumstances that justifies a reduction in Council Tax liability.
 There is no definition in the legislation for 'hardship' and as the scheme is aimed at covering unforeseen events it is not possible to list precise criteria.
 Applications will be accepted on the basis that the applicant or household would suffer exceptional financial hardship if financial assistance were not given. - Exceptional circumstances for hardship under the Council Tax regulations will usually be circumstances that are outside the control of the household and beyond normal risks faced by a household.
-The household must demonstrate that it has done all it can to mitigate those risks and is taking action to minimise them. - The Council's finances allow for a reduction to be made and it is reasonable to do so in light of the impact on other Council Tax payers - The Council Tax payer (applicant) must be able to demonstrate that all reasonable steps have been taken to meet their full Council Tax liability prior to application including exploring entitlement to all other reliefs, discounts, exemptions, reductions, discretionary payments and valuation office appeals. - The Council Tax payer does not have access to other assets that could be realised and used to pay Council Tax. - Application for discretionary reductions (hardship) relief should be one of last resort.
-Applicants will be expected to have explored and secured any lawful entitlement to other benefits, incomes and reductions in preference to claiming a discretionary reduction.
+The household must demonstrate that it has done all it can to mitigate those risks and is taking action to minimise them. - The Council's finances allow for a reduction to be made and it is reasonable to do so in light of the impact on other Council Taxpayers. - The Council Taxpayer (applicant) must be able to demonstrate that all reasonable steps have been taken to meet their full Council Tax liability prior to application including exploring entitlement to all other reliefs, discounts, exemptions, reductions, discretionary payments, and valuation office appeals. - The Council Taxpayer (applicant) does not have access to other assets that could be realised and used to pay Council Tax. - Application for a discretionary reduction should be one of last resort.
+Applicants will be expected to have explored and secured any lawful entitlement to other benefits, incomes, and reductions in preference to claiming for a reduction.
 This particularly includes an application for Council Tax Support. - The liable person for an unoccupied domestic property must have made their best efforts to sell or let the property and not asked for an unreasonable rent or sale price and must show that to levy an empty Council Tax charge would cause them exceptional financial hardship. - The Council's finances allow for a reduction to be made. - The amount outstanding must not be the result of wilful refusal to pay or culpable neglect.

-- 2.4.2 Discretionary reductions (hardship) will only be awarded for a short, fixed period depending on the nature and likely duration of the hardship or exceptional circumstances.
-In all cases reductions will end in the following circumstances: - At the end of a financial year - There is a change of liable person - The Council Tax payer enters any form of formal insolvency - The Council Tax payer's financial circumstances significantly change. - If there is an amendment to the Valuation list - At the end of any fixed period notified to the Council Tax payer at the time of the award
+- 2.4.2 Discretionary reductions will be awarded for a short, fixed period depending on the nature and likely duration of the hardship.
+In all cases reductions will end in the following circumstances: - At the end of a financial year - There is a change of liable person. - The Council Taxpayer enters any form of formal insolvency. - The Council Taxpayer's financial circumstances significantly change. - At the end of any fixed period notified to the Council Taxpayer at the time of the award